BUDDHISM, THE MIDDLE WAY and THE THIRD TRUTH

 So, he had experienced both sides of life – the two extremes of unrestrained sensual pleasure and sensual withdrawal.
 Then he realised there was a third way to look for and find happiness and fulfilment in life.
 He called this 'The Middle Way'.

 It is clearly written and unquestioned by all Buddhists that The Middle Way is a way between the two extremes of sensual indulgence (as a prince) and sensory withdrawal (as an ascetic).
-It is usually understood as a way of approaching life, a mental and emotional attitude to life.
+It is usually understood as a mental and emotional approach to life to do with moderation.